 Yes.
 Major rental companies are situated across the islands and airports.
 These include well-known brands such as Thrifty, Avis, Hertz, Alemo, National and Budget.
 You should be able to organise a rental vehicle from your hotel or the airport.
 Visit our page on driving in Hawaii for more information.

 Yes, Hawaii is the perfect destination for family holidays.
-Hotels and resorts fully cater to families and often including entertaining kids clubs, beautiful swimming pools and babysitting facilities.
+Hotels and resorts fully cater to families and often include entertaining kids clubs, beautiful swimming pools and babysitting facilities.
 Hawaii is also considered very safe and has a friendly culture that respects and welcomes families.

 The currency used in Hawaii is the American Dollar so spending will depend on the conversion rate at the time of your trip.
 While restaurant meals are slightly more expensive than Australia, portion sizes are significantly more generous and could be shared.
 Hawaii can be enjoyed on every budget with boutique shopping and fine dining in abundance.